joakim/calendar/README.md

 ### Disadvantages

-- Unfamiliar dates ("months", "weeks", new year) and epoch
+- Unfamiliar units and dates ("[months](https://en.wikipedia.org/wiki/Month)", "[weeks](https://en.wikipedia.org/wiki/Week)", new year)
-- No simple rule for leap years, in exchange for accuracy
+- No simple leap year rule, in exchange for accuracy
-- Just a calendar proposed by someone named Joakim (who is not the pope)
+- Yet another calendar, made by some commoner named Joakim (who is not the pope)

 ## Definition